 Need to get rid of Bald Faced Hornets?Request Removal

-They build a hanging paper nest.
+Bald-faced hornets build a hanging paper nest at least three feet from the ground and can be as much as 14 inches in diameter and surpass 24 inches in length.
 Their nests are made by chewing up strips of wood and mixing it with their saliva.
 This wood can consist of bits of fences, wooden decks, siding and so on – thus their hives can have beautiful striped coloration.

-If you have an issue with bald faced hornets and want additional information, please call our office for prevention and treatment options.
+For most people, the best and safest approach is to consult with a licensed pest management professional to take care of the hive.
+If you have an issue with bald faced hornets and want additional information, please contact our office for prevention and treatment options.